manuelsanti1986/en-605-787-jhu-front-end-dev/README.md

 - **Description:** This assigment was dedicated to learn the basics of using Filters, Digest Cycle and Data Binding, Looping, Controller as Syntax and Creating and Configuring custom services in AngularJS (Version 1).

+- **Key Takeaways:**
+    - **Digest Cycle:** Running digest loops until all watchers report that nothing has changed
+        - It does not get triggered automatically if events are unaware of Angular.
+To trigger the digest cycle, use `$digest` afer the custom code or wrap the custom code inside `$apply`.
+    - **Set up watchers:**
+        - **$scope.watch :** Should not be done inside a controller!
+        - **{property} :** Interpolating sets up a watcher
+        - **<input ..ng-model="property"> :** An input model with ng-model will have a watcher
+    - **`$scope` is based on prototypal inheritance**
+        - Child controller's `$scope` inherits from parent controller's `$scope`
+    - Angular creates a property 'label' on the `$scope`
+        - The 'label' is a reference to `this`
+    - **Rules for Controllers:**
+        - Controllers are the **ViewModel** in the **Model-View-ViewModel (MVVM)** architectural pattern.
+        - They set up the initial state of `$scope` and add behavior to it.
+        - **Do NOT** use them to handle business logic directly, nor to share code or state across controllers.
+    - **Singleton Design Pattern:**
+        - It restricts an object to always having a single instance.
+Meaning that each dependent component will get a reference to the same instance.
+        - They enable sharing data between different controllers or other components within our application.
+        - AngularJS custom services are **Always* singletons
+    - **Factory Design Pattern:**
+        - It can produce any type of objects, not just singletons.
+        - It can be used to produce dynamically customizable services.
+    - **Factory-vs-Service:**
+        - `.factory()` is NOT just another way of creating the same. service you can create with `.service()`, but it can be
+        - `.service()` is also a factory, but a much more limited one.
+It is a factory that always produces the same type of service - a singleton, without an easy way to configure its behavior.

 ### Assignment Submission Reminders

 1. Submit the assignment here on Blackboard with the following information: